smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/readme.md

 ---------------------------------------------------------
 **MIN and MAX**

-The `MIN` AND `MAX` functions will remove records with NULL markers in their calculation, as shown below.
+The `MIN` and `MAX` functions will remove records with NULL markers from their calculations, as shown below.

 ```sql
 SELECT  MAX(Quantity) AS Maximum,